ted-scanlan/goal-tracker/README.md

 *  if you want to run only a unit test, i.e. just test a single method, run rspec spec./filename :linenumber

+* cipher challenge
+  * the error "nil can't be coerced into fixnum" normally means your entering nil into the procedure you are doing. in this case, your entering nil into the temporary parameter |char| that you're using to map out the chars of plaintext. so your telling the program to go and find char in a range (a...z) that doesnt contain it.
+If you look at the plaintext, it contains a Z, which isnt included in the range due to the (...)

+  * ASCII NUMBERS
+    * To us, a string such as "Hello world" looks like a series of letters with a space in the middle.
+To your computer, however, every String – in fact, everything – is a series of numbers.
+In our example, each character of the String "Hello world" is represented by a number between 0 and 127.
+For example, to the computer, the capital letter "H" is encoded as the number 72, whereas the space is encoded as the number 32.
+The ASCII standard, originally developed for sending telegraphs, specifies what number is used to represent each character.
+65.chr #=> 'a'

 #### Learning objectives for tomorrow: ####